uyuni-project/uyuni-rfc/accepted/00102-upgrade-to-salt-3008.md

 - Python 3.11 is already available in Leap.
 - The new Salt and any new dependencies will get into Leap from SLE.

+NOTE: SLMicro 6.0 works differently than SLE15, as it does contain Python 3.11 in the base channels.

 ### New dependencies for Salt 3008.

 There are new dependencies that are not available as part of "SLE-Module-Python3", and we will need to take it from Factory or some other SLE/ALP source to include them either in the "SLE-Module-Python3" (check with SLE PMs) or via the new "SLE-Module-Salt" module.